isc-projects/bind9/doc/arm/reference.rst

 ``tcp-self``, ``6to4-self``, ``zonesub``, and ``external``.

 ``name``
-    Exact-match semantics.
-This rule matches when the name being updated is identical to the contents of the name field.
+    With exact-match semantics, this rule matches when the name being updated is identical to the contents of the name field.

 ``subdomain``
     This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field.